How to Book a Mover

 • Scented Candles: These can attract pests.

-• Wet Items: Moisture can lead to mold and mildew.
+• Wet Items: Moisture can lead to the growth of mold and mildew.

-• Medical Supplies and Equipment: These can be sensitive to temperature and humidity changes.
+• Medical Supplies and Equipment: These items can be sensitive to changes in temperature and humidity.

 1. Ignoring Micro-Climate Factors: You've heard about climate-controlled units, but have you considered micro-climate factors like local humidity levels?
 These can affect items like musical instruments and leather goods.
 Make sure to research the local climate and prepare your items accordingly.